Short-Term Visiting Fellows 2024-25

 Fellowship Details:

-Dr. McManamon will be in residence at Texas A&M in January, 2024.
+Dr. McManamon will be in residence at Texas A&M the week of January 20, 2025.

 Contact host Dr. Deborah Carlson dnc@tamu.edu with questions.